BrianRuizy/sentiment-analysis/README.md

 will demonstrate the use sentiment analysis performed on a simple user based input.
 ### (Tweepy)
 will incorporate the use of Twitter's API to gather the text based off keyword.

-* (Web Scrape, index.html) will implement a technique known as web scraping to gather html data from a particular website.